How ConsumerAffairs uses cookies

 Pros and cons of leasing vs. buying

-How you pay for solar — leasing or buying — can dramatically impact your savings, flexibility and long-term returns.
-Consider the pros and cons of both leasing vs. buying solar panels.
+Whether you’re leasing or buying, how you pay for solar can dramatically impact your savings, flexibility and long-term returns.
+Consider the pros and cons of both leasing and buying solar panels before making a final decision.

 Pros and cons of leasing